The UK's second biggest running event

 "Brighton Marathon are over the moon with the app Brightec created for us.
 They instantly understood the sort of application that would bring benefit to an event such as ours and with very short time frames created a fantastic service.

-We look forward to building on our relationship for the 2013 event and long into the future.
 I have already recommended Brightec to anyone who is looking for a forward-thinking application."

 Tom Naylor, Managing Director, Grounded Events